主页EIPs周刊

 Security Considerations

-As the kind_entry_points code sections represent a generic way to authorize any action on behalf of the contract, correct and secure implementation of this code is critical.
-We expect compilers targeting EVM will play a major role in enabling and ensuring Smart Contract Accounts' security.
+As the ACCEPT_ROLE opcode represent a generic way to authorize any action on behalf of the contract, correct and secure implementation of this code is critical.
+We expect that compilers targeting EVM will play a major role in enabling and ensuring Smart Contract Accounts' security.

 Copyright and related rights waived via CC0.